askasp/ask8/README.md

     https://dev-abbo.stadler.no/dashboard

 ### SimpCI with github action

 In this repo:
-Add a deployment, and service + ingress if wanted.
+Add a deployment, (and service + ingress).
-Deploy that manually (one time thing).
+Deploy that manually with kubectl create -f filename

 In app repo:
-Add a github action
+Add a github action that does the following
-that pushes to docker hub, ssh in to the droplet and runs
+1. Builds a docker image
+2. Pushes to a registry
+3. SSH into our droplet
-     microk8s kubectl rollout restart deployment (name)
+4. microk8s kubectl rollout restart deployment name
 For example

 https://github.com/askasp/jaa_api_live/blob/main/.github/workflows/main.yml

+### Secret management
+Create a secret with

+    kubectl create secret generic abbo-secret-key-base --from-literal=ABBO_SECRET_KEY_BASE={secret value}

+Use it in the deployment as

+       containers:
+      - name: abbo
+        image: askask123/abbo:latest
+        ports:
+        - containerPort: 5000
+        env:
+        - name: SECRET_KEY_BASE
+          valueFrom:
+           secretKeyRef:
+            name: abbo-secret-key-base
+            key: ABBO_SECRET_KEY_BASE   <--- this guy right here

+### Config management

+    kubectl config use-context (env)
+    kubectl create -f (env)-configmap.yamj

+Then add read them into the container as this

+    containers:
+    - name: env-var-configmap
+      image: nginx:1.7.9
+      envFrom:
+        - configMapRef:
+            name: example-configmap

+Note that configs and secrets must have the same name in prod and env.
+The exist in each namespace seperatley and can only be loaded by another pod in the same namespaces.
+Low risk of machine error, very high risk of human error.
+(Just forgetting to type kubectl config set-context (env)

 ## TODO
 1. Make a persistent storage claim and volume